 In my clinical experience, supplementing with magnesium malate dramatically improves the symptoms of FM in my clients.

 These herbs need no introduction.
-Turmeric, the Curcumin-rich super anti-inflammatory, is known to be more effective than several allopathic medicines, according to various studies.
+Turmeric, the Curcumin-rich super anti-inflammatory, is known to be more effective than several allopathic medicines, according to various studies (see study).
 In my practice, this spice is the most talked about, along with Boswellia.
 It relieves pain, stiffness, inflammation, and neuroinflammation (which may play a role in FM).
-Boswellia is known for its potent anti-inflammatory and pain relieving effects.
+Boswellia is known for its potent anti-inflammatory and pain-relieving effects (see study).
 Boswellic acids are believed to inhibit 5-Lipoxygenase, an enzyme responsible for the production of pro-inflammatory cytokines.
 Boswellia is known in research to improve joint pain, however, a reduction in muscular pain is also seen in my experience.
 I do recommend taking turmeric whole, along with black pepper, rather than just a Curcumin supplement.
 Speak to an Ayurvedic doctor about what’s best for you.

 Known for its use for drug withdrawal, anxiety and sleep, Passion Flower is known to calm the nervous system.
-It is believed to work by increasing a neurotransmitter known as gamma-aminobutyric acid (GABA), which assists in reducing neuron activity and generating the feeling of calmness.
-This can play a vital role in assisting patients with FM to get proper sleep.
+It is believed to work by stimulating the release of a neurotransmitter known as gamma-aminobutyric acid (GABA), which assists in reducing neuron activity and generating the feeling of calmness.
+This can play a vital role in assisting patients with FM to get proper sleep (see study).

 One of the best pain relievers and anti-inflammatories available in nature.
-Ginger provides a wide range of benefits, with barely any side-effects.
+Ginger is effective in treating muscle pain (see study) – the characteristic symptom of fibromyalgia.
 Several studies have proven that ginger is just as, if not, better than commonly used anti-inflammatory painkillers like ibuprofen, betamethasone, and Mefenamic acid, in a wide range of conditions ranging from Osteoarthritis, Dysmenorrhea, Rheumatoid Arthritis and more.
 Ginger is able to block inflammatory mediators like Leukotrienes and reduce Cytokines, making is a powerful weapon against pain.
 In my practice, I use Ginger in combination with a few other herbs (which I will mention next) for treating Fibromyalgia and have had much success with it.

-Now I’m sure you are wondering why I use this herb so much.
-That’s because It’s a powerful anti-inflammatory, nootropic, anabolic, adaptogenic, and a mild sedative.
+This herb has a long history of treating inflammatory and pain-related conditions (see study).
 Ashwagandha is used for improving cognitive function and balancing neurotransmitter levels, especially GABA– when used in the proper combination.
 Given that Fibromyalgia has a GABA related imbalance responsible for its development and symptoms, this herb is certainly a useful option.
 It tends to give results within a week and in my experience, assists in relieving almost all the symptoms of FM.
-Ashwagandha also reduces cortisol, the stress hormone which plays a major role in the developement in chronic conditions such as FM.
+Ashwagandha also reduces cortisol, the stress hormone which plays a major role in the development in chronic conditions such as FM (see study).

 Make sure to seek the guidance of an Ayurvedic/Holistic doctor, as this combination can be a little strong for some people.

 Follow a diet rich in antioxidants, minerals, and vitamins.
-The following are a good selection of foods for this conditions:
+The following are a good selection of foods for this condition:

 As always, avoid junk foods, refined carbs, soy, carbonated drinks, and alcohol.